 Watkins All Natural Original Gourmet Baking Vanilla, with Pure Vanilla Extract, 11 ounces Bottle, 1 Count (Packaging May Vary)

 McCormick Cinnamon Sticks, 8 Ounce (Pack of 1)

 - Juniper berries, lemon peel, orange peel

-Once again it should probably go without saying, but being the conscientious home stager that I am, I’m going to say it anyway: don’t leaving anything burning on the stove unattended.
-Another (safer?) alternative is to simmer the entire mixture in a small crockpot, uncovered on the “Low” setting.
-Save the mixture in a glass jar in the fridge when you’re done (can last several days).
-Just reheat the next day to re-scent your home.
+Once again it should probably go without saying, but being the conscientious home stager that I am, I’m going to say it anyway: don’t leave anything burning on the stove unattended.
+Another (safer?) alternative is to simmer the entire mixture in a miniature slow cooker, uncovered on the “Low” setting.
+We like this one: